Urban Guide Quebec

 This is why the most important thing on your winter packing list for Quebec City should be a pair of ice cleats/crampons!

-2. parka
+2. Parka

 Yes, you read that correctly, a parka!
 Quebec City is snuggled along the shores of the Saint-Lawrence River, and Old Man Winter is a crusty bugger who likes to crack his frigid windy whip over the city.